SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 presenter application: SpApplication new.
 ```

 There are three principal layouts in Spec: `SpPanedLayout`, `SpBoxLayout`, and `SpGridLayout`.
 For this presenter, we will use the `SpPanedLayout` which can receive two presenters \(or layouts\) and place them in one half of the window.
+If you want to see all the available layouts on Spec, you can check the package `Spec2-Layout`.

 ```
 presenter layout: SpPanedLayout newTopToBottom.